charlie-vf/genshin-recipes-blog/README.md

 ## **Introduction**

-This Recipes Blog was created for my fifth project in Code Institute's Full Stack Software Development Course.
+The Genshin Recipes Blog was created for my fifth project in Code Institute's Full Stack Software Development Course.
-The objective of this site was to provide players of miHoYo's Genshin Impact with a place to share recipes inspired by those you can craft in-game within a community atmosphere.
+The objective of this site was to provide players of miHoYo's Genshin Impact with a place to share recipes inspired by those you can craft in-game within a community atmosphere where they can easily interact with content and personalise their experience.

 Although aimed at the game's player base, it is largely a Japanese/Chinese inspired recipes blog which is suitable for anybody who is looking for inspiration in these areas.